Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 In France with an international dimension:

-• Minimum requirement: 785 (B2 level)
+• Minimum required: 785 (B2 level)

-• Recommended: 850+ (solid B2/C1 level)
+• Recommended: 850+ (Solid B2/C1 level)

-• Differentiator: 900+
+• Differentiating factor: 900+

 For a position entirely in English: